PuneetGopinath/Sanitizers/docs/FUNCTIONS.md

 Which will keep both `<b>` and `</b>`, `<a>` and `</a>` in this example.

 ### Return values
-&emsp;Returns the sanitized html code
+&emsp;Returns the sanitized html code.

 ## 6. function sanitizeArray